 Summary from Goodreads From acclaimed author Patricia Hruby Powell comes the story of a landmark civil rights case, told in spare and gorgeous verse.
 In 1955, in Caroline County, Virginia, amidst segregation and prejudice, injustice and cruelty, two teenagers fell in love.
 Their life together broke the law, but their determination would change it.
 Richard and Mildred Loving were at the heart of a Supreme Court case that legalized marriage between races, and a story of the devoted couple who faced discrimination, fought it, and won.

 It’s hard to tell where one ends and the other begins, even for Grace and her sister.
 One pair of legs carries them, their arms looped around on another for support.
 Born as conjoined twins, they’ve never been apart, and they never wish to be separated.
 When they’re forced to attend school for the first time after being homeschooled all their lives, Grace and Tippy predict the same ruthless gawking and cruelty from their classmates.
 Two friends open a doorway to a life far more normal than they ever expected possible.
-Then their … Continue reading →
+Then … Continue reading →